kvarak/dnd/docs/_Classes/barbarian.md

 Though most tribes of the world may lack parchment to draw and write on, all have bodies.
 Barbarians of this primal path use their own bodies as a canvas, displaying their artistic talent and connection with their tattoos to the world.
 While most tattoos they create have a powerful connection to the natural world, many barbarians also choose to create tattoos without this connection, simply for display.

 ### Bonus Skills
-When you choose this primal path at 1st level, you gain the Art - Drawing, Craft - Tattooing skills and 2 additional skill points to spend on your class skills.
+When you choose this primal path at 1st level, you gain the Art - Drawing, Art - Tattooing skills and 1 additional skill point to spend on your class skills.

 ### Primal Tattoos
-Starting at 3rd level, you can invoke tattoos on you body with your savage anger.
+You can invoke tattoos on you body with your savage anger.
 You have a number of tattoos equal to your Constitution modifier (minimum 1), chosen from the options at the end of this class description.
 When you enter a rage, you can activate the effects of tattoos you have on your body, to a maximum amount of tattoos activated at once equal to your rage damage bonus.
 You choose which tattoos you wish to activate every time you enter a rage.

 Additionally, when you gain a level in this class, you can replace the magic of one tattoo on your body with a new one of your choice.

 ### Learned Artist
-Beginning at 6th level, your deep knowledge of tattoos and the arts also let you understand other things more.
+Your deep knowledge of tattoos and the arts also let you understand other things more.
 You gain 2 additional skill points to spend on Knowledge skills.

 ### Unclean Immunity
-By 10th level, your constant application of ink needles to your flesh has rendered you immune to the negative effects caused by unclean needles.
+Your constant application of ink needles to your flesh has rendered you immune to the negative effects caused by unclean needles.
 You are immune to disease, gain resistance to poison damage, and have advantage on saving throws against being poisoned.

 ### Masterwork Tattoos
-At 14th level, your tattoos are strong enough that they protect you from the outside world.
+Your tattoos are strong enough that they protect you from the outside world.
 As a reaction to you failing a Strength, Dexterity, or Constitution saving throw while raging, you can choose to gain a bonus to the saving throw equal to your rage damage bonus.

 ### Tattoos
 You only gain the benefits of a tattoo for the duration of your rage.
 If a tattoo mimics the effects of a spell, the effect cannot be dispelled.